 #1 – Cost Savings

-The first benefit, and perhaps most important in the minds of many business owners, is its cost advantage.
+The first benefit, and perhaps most important in the minds of many business owners, is the cost advantage.
 Cloud storage is generally more affordable because providers distribute the costs of their infrastructure and services across many businesses.
 (Tweet this)

 #2 – Simplified Convenience